will11600/TinyTerrain/readme.md

 ﻿# TinyTerrain

-TinyTerrain is a C# library designed for the efficient storage and streaming of voxel terrain data.
+TinyTerrain is a C# library designed for the efficient storage and streaming of terrain data.
 It prioritizes compact storage and fast retrieval, making it suitable for games and applications where optimized terrain management is crucial.

 ## Features